jedcheng/c4-dataset-script/README.md

 [C4](https://www.tensorflow.org/datasets/catalog/c4) is a great way to get a colossal cleaned web corpus.
 Unfortunately, Google open-sourced c4 script highly depends on GCP and code mixed in a big repo.
 Therefore, it takes work to develop it freely.
 This repository extracts the processing logic and implements it to run on Spark.
 In addition, some helpful data process method in MassiveText is implemented in massivetext_utils.py.

+The original [repo](https://github.com/shjwudp/c4-dataset-script) is amazing.
+I further customized based on the code to run on a PBS cluster as well as adding a filter to filter out simplified Chinese entries.

 ## Run c4 script on Spark

 Setup c4 work environment.